polarbeargo/Intel-Edge-AI-Scholarship-Foundation-Course-Nanodegree-Program-Show-Case-Group-Project/README.md

 | [Anshu Trivedi](https://github.com/AnshuTrivedi) | Anshu Trivedi |
 | [Frida Rode](https://github.com/fridarode) | Frida |

-Our story start from trying to mitigation traffic jam in every city.
+Our story start from trying to mitigation traffic jam in every city globally.
 In the early stage perform statistics inference detected objects on the video stream to inform traffic status in real-time.
 In this Intel® Edge AI Group showcase project, our goal is to extend our learning experience from Intel® Edge AI Scholarship Foundation Course Nanodegree and Hands-on Implementation as follow:
 * Import OpenVINO Toolkit, build and compile successfully on Google Colab.
 * Load pre-trained models.
 * Perform model optimization.